-Start talking to your child about writing a letter to Santa shortly after Thanksgiving.
+Start talking about writing a letter to Santa shortly after Thanksgiving.
 That way you have time to enjoy every step of the way.
 Plus, teaching kids to not procrastinate until Christmas Eve supports good organizational skills.
 And Santa (ahem) needs time to get the items on the list.

-Before your daughter creates the actual letter, encourage her to first write down a list of everything she thinks she wants.
-This might take a few days to think about -- it's the most important part after all!
+Before the child creates the actual letter, encourage them to first write down a list of everything they think they want.
+This might take a few days to think about — it's the most important part after all.

-Writing letters to Santa can include a request for someone else -- a good friend, sibling or less-fortunate child.
-The letter to Santa written by 8-year old Ryan Suffern on behalf of his bullied twin sister moved us all to tears and swept the nation with feelings of hope and a renewed sense of what the holidays are about.
-Share this story with your child and ask them who they would like Santa to help this season.
+Writing letters to Santa can include a request for someone else — a good friend, a sibling or a less-fortunate child.
+The viral letter to Santa written by then-8-year old Ryan Suffern of North Carolina on behalf of his bullied twin sister moved us all to tears and swept the nation with feelings of hope and a renewed sense of what the holidays are about.
+Share this story with the child and ask them who they would like Santa to help this season.

-Turn a regular wish list into a fun craft for your child.
+Turn a regular wish list into a fun craft for kids.
 Traditional letters and envelopes written in crayon and glitter are the ones Fontana cherishes the most, but you can go crazy with the crafting supplies.
-Add holiday-themed designs, draw designs along the edges, etc. Make sure there is plenty of construction paper and envelopes for do-overs on hand and let your kid have fun with it.
+Add holiday-themed designs, draw designs along the edges, etc. Make sure there is plenty of construction paper and envelopes for do-overs on hand and let kids have fun with it.

-Now stuff that letter into an envelope and show your child how to address it.
-The most common address is: Santa Claus, North Pole.
+Now stuff that letter into an envelope and show the child how to address it to: Santa Claus, North Pole.
 (Want to get a letter back from the North Pole?
 Follow these instructions on the USPS website.)